 However, starting a consulting business can be daunting.
 There are challenges to overcome, unknowns to face, and risks to take—but the rewards are worth the sacrifice.

 We’re here to help give you the know-how and confidence you need to start your career as a marketing consultant.
 Whether you’re brand-new to the field or looking to step up your game, we’ll arm you with the tips you need to thrive.

 First, let’s cover some expectations and qualifications—then, we’ll move on to how you can become a top-notch marketing consultant.

 Marketing consultants use their experience and expertise to advise companies on marketing strategies.
 These strategies could be for one-off product launches or ongoing traffic to the website.
 Marketing consultants generally help businesses build awareness, leads, followers, subscribers, and sales.

-Still, “marketing” entails a lot, and most marketing consultants don’t know how to do everything.
+However, as you likely are already aware, the term “marketing” is a broad one, and the concept is actually often split into many categories.
+Most marketing consultants don’t know how to do everything.
 Some may focus on SEO consulting, while others might concentrate on influencer marketing or affiliate marketing programs.